 Best Way to Travel Between These Cities

 If you’re not driving, you can travel between the four cities easily by train.
 The Deutsche Bahn, Germany’s national train company, offers the so-called Ländertickets.
-These country tickets are valid for one day in a specific federal country.
-Every federal country has its own.
+These country tickets are valid for one day in a specific federal state.
+Every federal state has its own.
 The costs vary from about 24 to 29 €uro.